its0v3r/JS-Project-Our-Team/README.md

 -   Click on next or previous button to see other members from the team,;
 -   Clicking "surprise me" will show a random member of the team;

+# Project demo
+[Click here](https://its0v3r-js-project-our-team.netlify.app/html/) to check a demo of this project!